Bossfire964/FileManager/README.md

 # FileManager
-This helps you organize all your file
+This helps you organize all your files.
+I could explain it some time but make sure to put it in all in a folder.